BennaceurHichem/BennaceurHichem/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning : Node.js with microservics architecture, software product managment role on coursera
+- 🌱 I’m currently learning and Aplying : Android dev, React & React Native
+- I'm working as a software engineer at IT COMP
-- I'm open for any freelance project  or working in a company as a developer or junior software product manager
+- I'm open for any freelance project
 - 🔭 I'm seeking to start my own digital business link software development with digital marketing on social media for small businesses